 During the same week, we worked with AWS’ technical team to understand their infosec and architectural best practices requirements for the project.
 Since AWS have strict security requirements around the handling of customer data, a full programme of security checks and penetration testing phases needed to be adhered to.

-We assigned a Principal Craftsman and an Apprentice to complete the UX, development and infrastructure work, which was conducted using a Scrum based methodology in 1 week sprints.
+We assigned a Principal Craftsperson and an Apprentice to complete the UX, development and infrastructure work, which was conducted using a Scrum based methodology in 1 week sprints.

 Work was conducted at our offices, with a regular channel of communication to the Product Owner over Slack.
 This was particularly effective in providing real-time feedback on design choices for the front end and for user testing.
 Features were pushed directly to a staging environment using continuous integration, with regular product demos and retrospectives at being conducted at AWS’ London offices.